TharunRaj7/cellular_automata_simulator/doc/DESIGN_PLAN.md

 #### Asumptions and decisions discussed in length:
 * XML file format: We have decided as a team, that the XML files will take the form of: grid size given as integers, states given as a list of integers, rules given as strings, and colors given as strings too.
 These assumptions and standards are important because it will affect how the XML file is read in.
 Additionally, the format of each of these aspects of the simulation, must be the right structure in order to be handled properly throughout the classes in the project.

-* ca.model.Grid format: We have decided as a team, that the UI will be a grid and use different colors to represent the states of each cell.
+* ca.model.Grids.Grid format: We have decided as a team, that the UI will be a grid and use different colors to represent the states of each cell.
 This grid format will make it easier to iterate through each cell and check the neighbors.
 The visuals as well as the model are dependent on this format.

 #### Alternative Design
-Our team had a long discussion about the data structure to store cells in ```ca.model.Grid.java```.
+Our team had a long discussion about the data structure to store cells in ```ca.model.Grids.Grid.java```.
 Currently our team decide to use an hashMap and create another ```ca.model.Pair``` class to store the position of cells.
 An alternative design our team came up previously was to store cell states with an arrayList or 2D array.
 For the alternative design,
 - *pros:* easier to implement
 - *cons:* has a slower access time and needs more complicated logic to retain neighbors

 #### Use Cases
 - *Apply the rules to a middle cell:*
-    - ca.model.Simulation.java calls ca.model.Grid.getAllNeighbours, checks for the states of the neighbouring cells, and sets the new state of the cell based on the simulation rules located in SimulationConfig.java
+    - ca.model.Simulation.java calls ca.model.Grids.Grid.getAllNeighbours, checks for the states of the neighbouring cells, and sets the new state of the cell based on the simulation rules located in SimulationConfig.java
 - *Apply the rules to an edge cell:*
-    - ca.model.Simulation.java calls ca.model.Grid.getNSWENeighbours, checks for the states of the neighbouring cells, and sets the new state of the cell based on the simulation rules located in SimulationConfig.java
+    - ca.model.Simulation.java calls ca.model.Grids.Grid.getNSWENeighbours, checks for the states of the neighbouring cells, and sets the new state of the cell based on the simulation rules located in SimulationConfig.java
 - *Move to next generation:*
     - ca.model.Simulation.java sets the new state of a cell and updates its neighbors according to rules.
 This will be done in ca.model.Simulation.runOneStep recursively with a queue.
 View calls .update and refresh the entire gird.